 You’ll get help planning meals.
 Learn what reactions keep an eye out for.
 And you’ll understand why you should or shouldn’t eat something.

 - Dietetics and Nutrition at Body and Brain Centre

 Naturopathy for bloated, achy guts

 You may wonder what state your guts are in.
 Are there parasites living there?
 Are your hormones all over the shop?
 Are you inflamed or damaged?
 What about the bacteria levels?

 You might have been advised to take a supplement.
 But you don’t want to waste money.
 You are sick of guessing and need professional help.

 Our naturopaths will assess your overall health and your gut function.
 Special testing can help find the cause behind your gut troubles, such as bugs and inflammation.
 From there, you may get a tailored diet plan and a herbal formula made up for you.

 This may ease your gut troubles.
 What’s more, you may feel healthier and more vibrant in other areas of your health too: clearer skin (Heng & Chew 2020), fewer headaches (Saranitzky et al. 2011) (Mitchell et al 2011), a return to a healthy weight (Curioni & Lourenço 2005).

 - Naturopathy at Body and Brain Centre

-Acupuncture & Traditional Chinese Medicine for bloated, achy guts
+Acupuncture & Traditional Chinese Medicine for symptomatic relief of bloated, achy guts

 Acupuncture can help restore the balance of energy in your body - yin and yang.